-Two related works nonparametrically estimate link functions for varying-coefficient models (Kuruwita et al. (2011); Zhang et al. (2015)).
-Kuruwita et al. (2011) consider a model $Y = g\{X'\beta(U)\} + \epsilon$ for continuous response data with a constant variance.
-For non-continuous response data, Zhang et al. (2015) propose a class of GVCMs with an unknown link, but a known variance function.
-These methods focus on estimating mean functions, while specifying variance functions that are be constant or have a known structure.
-However, our simulation (see Example 3 in Section 4) shows that misspecifications of variance functions lead to considerably large biases for the link and varying-coefficient functions.
-In addition, because Zhang et al. (2015) used a local likelihood method to estimate the link and coefficient functions, the number of parameters to be estimated is of the same order as the sample size.
-This method is not applicable to our loan payment data set, which has more than 100,000 samples.
-Moreover, Zhang et al. (2015) and (Kuruwita et al. (2011)) estimated $g(\cdot)$ using a two-dimensional kernel, which may not be efficient.
+There are two related works that nonparametrically estimate link functions for varying coefficient models (Kuruwita et al. (2011); Zhang et al. (2015)).
+Kuruwita et al. (2011) considered a model $Y = g\{\mathbf{X}'\boldsymbol{\beta}(U)\} + \epsilon$ for continuous response data with a constant variance.
+For non-continuous response data, Zhang et al. (2015) proposed a class of generalized varying coefficient models with an unknown link but a known variance function.
+Those methods focus on estimation of mean functions, while specifying variance functions to be constant or with a known structure.
+However, our simulation (see Example 3 in Section 4) shows that misspecifications of variance functions.
+In addition, as Zhang et al. (2015) used a local likelihood method to estimate the link and coefficient functions, the number of parameters to be estimated is of the same order of the sample size.
+This method is not applicable to our loan payment dataset with more than 100,000 samples.
+Moreover, Zhang et al. (2015) and (Kuruwita et al. (2011); Zhang et al. (2015)) estimated $g(\cdot)$ through a two-dimensional kernel, which may not be efficient.